JasonFritsche/frontend-homework/README.md

 - Use best practices are input validation.
 - Is your app web accessible?
 Is there something simple you can do to check for ADA compliance?

-If you have any questions, please ask!

-To complete your homework, please fork this repo and commit your work to your fork.
-When you are ready for us to look at it, give us access to your fork so we can review and run it.

 # API Setup
 1) make sure node is installed.
 Go download it [here](https://nodejs.org/en/)
 2) run npm i
 3) node server.js (starts node api)
 4) ng serve (starts angular app)

+If you have any questions, please ask!